-I am a artist, a writer, a dreamer, a game designer and a gardener.
-I work in parallel on all of these projects and I feel absolutely very lucky that I can do that.
+I am an artist, writer, dreamer, a narrative designer and a gardener.
 I like jokes, goat cheese with olive oil, the beach, I like flowers, Turner and Rothko and Joan Mitchell and Paul Klee and many many other painters, I like quantum physics and astrophysics, I like the sky, birds who fly high in flocks, I like a good scary story, I like to drink gentiane and all the french will laugh at this but it's still true.
 But the one thing I like the most is our planet, its variety, its beauty, its wild landscapes and in all my works what preoccupies me is why are we acting the way we do?
 Why is it so hard for us to live our lives considering the ecological issue?
 Why do we think that everything that surround us isn't nature, why do we think that does it make us less guilty to interact with nature we've transformed and exploited than when we look at an Icelandic glacier?

 I paint abstract landscapes and seascapes where the lines of physical and psychological reality are blurred.